 On and off over the years and after college, I would pick away at this story that became the Road To Shandara.
 As a kid, I wanted to travel to one of those far off lands and have a great adventure and that thirst hasn't left me.
 I love reading books as much as I love writing and since the world of Safanar exists only in my dreams, writing the stories of such a wondrous world is not a bad outlet.

-So now in my spare time, I write almost every day and meet my minimum word count goal embracing the motto that if you collect enough pennies you will eventually have a dollar and so on….
+I write almost every day and meet my minimum word count goal embracing the motto that if you collect enough pennies you will eventually have a dollar and so on….

 If you have any questions or comments about the series or writing please don't hesitate to contact me.